-Linked to this equipment is a call centre, provided by Wiltshire Medical Services who also provide the out-of-hours GP service across the county.
+Linked to this equipment service is a call centre, provided by Wiltshire Medical Services which also provides the out-of-hours GP service across the county.

-If a telecare alarm is triggered, a member of staff from the Wiltshire Medical Service will respond, firstly by speaking to you and then either contact a local family member or friend, send out one of their staff, or possibly send an ambulance if one is required.
+If a telecare alarm is triggered, a member of staff from Wiltshire Medical Services will respond, firstly by speaking to you and then either by contacting a local family member or friend, or sending out a member of their staff, or possibly an ambulance if one is required.

 |Wiltshire Medical Services||Medequip-UK|